Shark cartilage is a food or dietary supplement. It is sometimes used by people as an alternative cancer treatment.

-- Shark cartilage is taken from spiny dogfish sharks and hammerhead sharks.
+- Shark cartilage comes from spiny dogfish sharks and hammerhead sharks.

 - Claims that shark cartilage can treat cancer are not backed up by research.